Too Human: Online and multiplayer

-Plot
+Premise

 Too Human is set in a science fiction reimagining of Norse Mythology, wherein the Norse gods are cybernetically augmented warriors worshipped by so-called mortals, which are non-augmented humans.

 Before the Dawn of the Æsir, the great machines called the "Children of Ymir" stalked Earth, bent on destroying humanity.
 As the war escalated, man and machine exchanged nuclear and anti-matter weapons, leaving a once-lush world frozen in a thousand-year winter.
 Humanity now teeters on the brink of extinction.
 Earth's population is now only a few million sheltered in the walled enclave of Midgard.
 The great sentient machines have prospered in the eternal winter.
 Humanity, however, is not alone.
 They pray to the Æsir and faithfully worship the great Organically Distributed Intelligence Network or Odin for short.
 As protectors, it is the Æsir's duty to ensure humanity survives.
-Their cybernetically-enhanced bodies and minds make them far more powerful than mortals, and they are properly revered as gods.
+Their cybernetically enhanced bodies and minds make them far more powerful than mortals, and they are properly revered as gods.